rissei/youtube-music-scrobbler/README.md

 ## Automation

+1. Fork this repository (or clone if you want it private)

-1. Run the script once locally to retrieve your Last.fm session key:
+2. Run the script once locally to retrieve your Last.fm session key:

 ```sh
 uv run start.py